-The following areas are restricted from student access: vacant and abandoned buildings, rooftops and any property leased by other organizations.
+The following areas are restricted from student access: vacant and abandoned buildings, rooftops and any property leased by other organizations, and athletic fields and facilities unless participating in an organized athletic event.
 Locked facilities and tunnels are restricted unless keys and authorization from a University official have been secured.
 Students should not be in campus offices (faculty or other) after hours or in another student's room without specific authorization.
 Students who gain unauthorized access into restricted areas are subject to disciplinary action.